eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-mapping.md

 ### Helper functions

-Ditto comes with a few helper functions which makes writing the mapping scripts easier.
+Ditto comes with a few helper functions, which makes writing the mapping scripts easier.
 They are available under the `Ditto` scope:

 ```javascript